Alfresco/docs-alfresco/sync-service/3.1/index.md

 Here is a summary of the key capabilities:

 * Clustering for scalability support
-* Added support for more databases: PostgreSQL, Oracle, MySQL, and AWS Aurora MySQL
+* Support for various databases: PostgreSQL, Oracle, MySQL, and AWS Aurora MySQL
 * Support for AWS deployment
 * Events monitoring for content, Governance Services, and permission changes

-> **Note:** The Sync Service module can be applied to Alfresco One, and previous versions of Alfresco Content Services.
-See [prerequisites]({% link sync-service/3.1/install/index.md %}) for more.
+> **Note:** The Sync Service module can be applied to Alfresco Content Services.
+See [prerequisites]({% link sync-service/3.1/install/index.md %}) and [Supported platforms]({% link sync-service/3.1/support/index.md %}) for more.

 The following diagram shows a simple representation of how Alfresco Content Services and the Sync Service interact with the Desktop Sync clients.
 See [Sync Service architecture]({% link sync-service/3.1/admin/index.md %}) for more.